 The results of this analysis highlight that profitability is confirmed in all forty-eight scenarios analysed.
 This finding was not obvious since these scenarios consider the set of variables that all vary pessimistically.
 Comparing the revenue versus cost variables, we observe the largest changes considering the cash flow distribution of these circular projects.
 The decrease in all prices leads to results similar to those found with the variation in gold, given the weight this metal has within the distribution of benefits.
 Changes in NPV are contained in the 11.0-12.9% range and become 11.7-16.1% when costs are also included in the changes.
 These scenarios are no less predictable than the scenarios highlighted in the sensitivity analyses because business plans can predict a change in different cash flows.
 In order to provide additional cases for analysis, these scenarios are re-proposed with the assumption of a 60% metal purity level.
 This assumption provides for an inadequate level of technology; if it is combined with pessimistic changes in the three main cost items and metal prices can result in a reduction in NPV of 46.6-55.4%.
 The negative change in NPV is 47.8-53.1% when the change in these variables is associated with a plant saturation level of 60%.
 Again, on a par with the previous variable this scenario involves almost halving the number of boards processed, an assumption that turns out to be partially remote.
 Finally, in order to consider a very pessimistic scenario we consider the negative change in costs, metal prices, metal purity level at 60% and a saturation degree at 60% resulting in a reduction in NPV of 68.8-76.7%.
-The results thus confirm that companies are committed to having technology levels that aim to maximize the degree of purity of metals and at the same time have a commercial network capable of having boards available to process.
+The results thus confirm that enterprises are committed to having technology levels that aim to maximize the degree of purity of metals and at the same time have a commercial network capable of having boards available to process.

 3.2.3 Risk analysis

 Previous analyses have remarked that a probability of occurrence was not assigned.
 This work uses the Monte Carlo method, predicting a thousand iterations based on a probability distribution associated with the multiple variables (purchase cost, labour cost, maintenance cost, and the gold price).
-Therefore, for each variable, a normal function is defined with mean and standard deviation established as follows: the mean value is chosen equal to the baseline case, while the standard deviation in accordance with the values defined in the alternative scenarios: 500 €/t for purchase cost; 20% for maintenance cost and labour cost; and 3190 €/kg for gold price.
+Therefore, for each variable, a normal function is defined with mean and standard deviation established as follows: the mean value is chosen equal to the baseline case, while the standard deviation in accordance with the values defined in the alternative scenarios: 500 €/t for purchase cost; 20% for labour cost; 25% for maintenance cost; and 3190 €/kg for gold price.
 Unlike previous analyses, optimistic scenarios are also considered considering the presence of normal distributions.
 Figure 4 proposes scatter plots to show how plant profitability varies according to the four types of boards.